hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/mesh_filter.rst

 Orientation
    :doc:`Orientation </editors/3dview/controls/orientation>` of the axis to limit the filter displacement.

-   Local
-      Use the local axis to limit the displacement.
+   :Local: Use the local axis to limit the displacement.
-   World
-      Use the global axis to limit the displacement.
+   :World: Use the global axis to limit the displacement.
-   View
-      Use the view axis to limit the displacement.
+   :View: Use the view axis to limit the displacement.